How to Apply for FMLA: Everything You Need to Know

 Finally, FMLA does not supersede state and local laws and collective bargaining agreements above and beyond FMLA.
 It also doesn't affect federal or state laws prohibiting discrimination.

 If you need help with knowing how to apply for FMLA, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.